top of page

 2. Stay calm and still.
 Running around, panicking or other extreme movement will simply make any venom in the bite wound spread around your body faster.

-3. Immediately immobilise the limb that has been bitten.
+3. Immediately immobilise the limb that has been bitten by the snake.

 4. Do NOT USE A TORNIQUET!